Installation

 Non-interactive install

-Section titled “Non-interactive install”For CI, scripts, or quick rebuilds, pass --yes (or -y):
+Section titled “Non-interactive install”For CI, scripts, or headless setup, pass --yes (or -y):

 Upgrading